jlaza020/personal/resume.md

     services.
 Wrote small scripts and software tools in C, Python, HTML, and Javascript to automate and/or reduce complexity and time of maintainence tasks.
 Performed and helped to write research in the area of geospatial database algorithms - especially join operations, nearest neighbor and range queries, and index structures.
-Gave seminars regarding good coding practices as well as database-related algorithms such as DBSCAN.
+Hosted and led seminars regarding good coding practices as well as database-related algorithms such as DBSCAN.

 Projects
 --------